operator-framework/java-operator-sdk/docs/documentation/features.md

 1. A successful execution resets a retry and the rescheduled executions which were present before the reconciliation.
 However, a new rescheduling can be instructed from the reconciliation outcome (`UpdateControl` or `DeleteControl`).

-   For example if there was an execution scheduled in 5 minutes, but an event triggered the
-   reconciliation (or cleanup) the scheduled execution is automatically cancelled, but it
+   For example, if a reconciliation had previously been re-scheduled after some amount of time, but an event triggered the reconciliation (or cleanup) in the mean time, the scheduled execution would be automatically cancelled, i.e. re-scheduling a reconciliation does not guarantee that one will occur exactly at that time, it simply guarantees that one reconciliation will occur at that time at the latest, triggering one if no event from the cluster triggered one.
-   can be of course scheduled again at the end of the reconciliation.
+   Of course, it's always possible to re-schedule a new reconciliation at the end of that "automatic" reconciliation.

-   Similarly, if there was a retry scheduled, but an event received (that triggers the execution, see next point)
-   which results in a successful execution the retry is cancelled.
+   Similarly, if a retry was scheduled, any event from the cluster triggering a successful execution in the mean time would cancel the scheduled retry (because there's now no point in retrying something that already succeeded)

 2. In case an exception happened, a retry is initiated.
 However, if an event is received meanwhile, it will be reconciled instantly, and this execution won't count as a retry attempt.